Terminatorrr/Phonebook/README.md

 # Phonebook
-Simple programm for storing contacts written with C.
+Simple program for storing contacts written with C.